Don't Worry, Be Happy: Impact and legacy

 The song is ranked No. 31 on VH1's "100 Greatest One-Hit Wonders of the '80s" and also appears on Rolling Stones list of the 15 Best Whistling Songs of All Time.
 It was featured at #301 in the Recording Industry of America and the National Endowment for the Arts' 'Songs of the Century' in 2001.

 However, in 2011, "Don't Worry, Be Happy" was named as the worst song of all time by Village Voice critic Michael Musto, and it topped Q100 DJ Bert Weiss's list of tracks he would forever ban from radio.
 In the "50 Worst Songs Ever", Blender wrote "it's difficult to think of a song more likely to plunge you into suicidal despondency than this" and it lambasted its "appalling" lyrics.

 In late 1988, television station WTVJ (channel 4) in Miami, Florida, commissioned McFerrin to record a customized version of the song with lyrics promoting WTVJ's switch from CBS to NBC on January 1, 1989, as part of a complicated six-station affiliation shuffle in South Florida.
 The station's usage of the song was so infamous that when WTVJ's general manager resigned in 1993, South Florida Sun-Sentinel critic Tom Jicha wrote "The 'don't worry, be happy' era is officially over at WTVJ ...
 Practically speaking, it was over as soon as it started.
 The jingle ... never reflected reality ... there has been little to smile about and plenty to fret over."

+Hip-Hop group Public Enemy mentions the song in their song "Fight the Power" in a negative way, and they rap "Damn if I say it you can slap me right here", using the lyric to reject the song's carefree, submissive message.
+They felt it encouraged complacency and pacified people at a time when systemic racism and social injustice required rage, action, and resistance.